-We begin by noting that CRA conducted an audit of the Charity for the Period December 200 to November 2006.
+We begin by noting, as does the AFL, that CRA conducted an audit of the Charity for the Period October 2004 to September 2006 using a different auditor.
 At the conclusion of this audit, CRA sent what it characterized as an "education letter" to the Charity.
 This education letter was only 2 pages and did not raise any of the issues which are in your AFL.
 This is good news in that the Charity obviously had corrected the problems identified in the previous audit and you found no evidence of those particular problems continuing in the present audit.
-Since the Charity has demonstrated that it is responsive to an "education letter" it seems extreme to subject it to the sanction of suspension at this time.
+Since the Charity has demonstrated that it responded to an "education letter" by addressing all of CRA's concerns, it seems extreme for you to subject it to the sanction of suspension at this time.

 The more important issue is that the Charity carried on its operations and was governed in the original audit much as it does in the current audit period.
 The Charity is mystified as to how CRA could go from issuing an education letter to threatening suspension with no explanation as to the radically different approach.
+Is this just a reflection of how different auditors interpret the Income Tax Act?
 The Charity is concerned that distinguishing factors relate to the AFL failing to be written with the requisite degree of fairness to be in accordance with the principles of fundamental justice for the determination of the Charity's rights and obligations guaranteed by subsection 2(e) of the Canadian Bill of Rights.